HappyTetrahedron/penguard/README.md

 want the Penguard Discovery server to be an optional component.

 The guardians can detect whether a penguin is in range by using Bluetooth RSSI.
-That means guardians are not required to pair with penguins.
+This means that guardians are not required to pair with penguins.

 Penguins can optionally implement the Penguard Penguin protocol, which is a Bluetooth Low Energy protocol.
 The guardians act as clients to the Penguins.
-The guardians will ping the Penguins regularly, such that the penguin can detect when it’s lost using a timeout.
-The penguin should also advertize what kind of information it requires from the guardians, which the guardians then must send to it.
+The guardians will ping the Penguins regularly, such that the penguin can detect when it is lost by using a timeout.
+The penguin should also advertise what kind of information it requires from the guardians, which the guardians then must send to it.
 This information can include phone numbers, email addresses or similar information and should allow for the penguin to contact the guardians when it is lost.